Sarkisyan-lab/lab-management/README.md

 <br><br><br>
 ## 2. How this repository is organised

-The folder __synbiobot_CORE__ contains code shared by almost all bots and should always be downloaded.
+The folder synbiobot_CORE contains code shared by almost all bots and should always be downloaded.

-The other folders, named __synbiobot_[bot name]__ each contain all the code and elements necessary to run a bot.
+The other folders, named synbiobot_[bot name] each contain all the code and elements necessary to run a bot.
 You can choose which bots to run.

 <br><br><br>
 ## 3. Configuration

 ### Creating the database
-In order to run the bots on your database, you will need to create a database with the adequate schema.<br>
+For most bots, you need to create a database with the adequate schema.<br>
 The easiest way to do that is to use our template, available from Airtable universe [here](https://www.airtable.com/universe/expPcKlB7VCHE6wVK/lab-management).<br>

-You will also need a personal access token from Airtable which you can create [here](https://airtable.com/create/tokens) with read and write permissions on the records of the base and read permission on database schema.
+You also need a personal access token from Airtable which you can create [here](https://airtable.com/create/tokens).

+Give the token a name, set the scope ("data.records:read", "data.records:write", "schema.bases.read"), select the base.

+Click create and copy the token value for the env files.

 ### Populating the .env files
-Once this is done, you need to populate the environment files (*.env) in the synbiobot_CORE and synbiobot_[bot name] folders.
+You need to populate the environment files in the synbiobot_CORE and synbiobot_[bot name] folders.

-core.env contains environment variables shared between bots.<br>
-The bot.env files contains additional environment variables specific to each bot.
-Refer to the template env files to learn how to configure your setup.

-To help you get started, use the template files (with names ending with ".env.template").
-Create a copy of the template file, rename it (the name should end with ".env") and populate the variables inside it.
+Use the templates files provided, named "core.env.template" or "bot.env.template".
+Copy the template file, rename it "core.env" or "bot.env" accordingly.

+Open the env file and follow the instructions for configuring the bot.

 ## 4. Running, stopping and debugging a bot

 The helper script called tool_helper.sh can be used to start, stop and open a terminal inside a running Docker container.
-If you are familiar with Docker you can do it your own way.

 Simply open a terminal in the directory of the repo and run this command:

 ```./tool_helper.sh``` or ```bash tool_helper.sh```

 The script will first ask you which bot you wish to select.